Solution to Zeno of Elea's Aporia: Achilles And The Tortoise Paradox.

 It's a no-brainer!
 It all depends on the speeds of the two competitors.
 At equal speeds, the competitor with an early start will be always in front, keeping the same gap between her and the competition.
 It is not the case here.
 Zeno admits that Achilles is faster than the tortoise.
 Let's say Achilles is 10 times faster (in reality, a human is much faster than that compared to a tortoise).
 Let's say the tortoise has a ten-meter early start.
 The tortoise is 10 meters ahead of Achilles.
 Achilles walks, instead of running.
 He walks ten meters in ten seconds.
 When Achilles reaches the starting point of the tortoise, the Sophist's favorite will be exactly one meter ahead.
 It took 10 seconds to reach the new point in space.
 In the next 10 seconds, Achilles will be 8 meters ahead of the tortoise.
 The tortoise is no longer ahead.
 Motion does not stop at so-called “points in space”.
 Motion is fluid in Space AND Time.

-What Zenos paradox considers new position is a chimera.
+What Zeno's paradox considers new position is a chimera.
 Such new position is an absurdity because it can't be determined by considering the space only.
 A new position in space can be determined only IF the speed is considered; the speed can be determined only if both Space and Time are known.
 The Achilles and the tortoise puzzle relies on a chimera.
 In order to move, you must reach a new position regardless of speed! says that highly paid tricky guy Zeno of Elea!
-You ain't got no new position, Zenon!
-I sez.
-There is no such a thing as a new position IF excluding the speed, therefore the time!
+There is no such a thing as a new position IF excluding the Time!

 Where is the logical brilliance that has impressed millions of humans for hundreds of years?
 Zeno says that Speed is just a matter of Space!
 And the audience applauds in ecstasy!
 No, fools, Socrates said.
 Speed is a matter of Space AND Time!
 Look at the truth in its fullness.
 Don't discard some elements as a convenient means to avoid logical difficulty.